These shirts are part of our new Le Temps Retrouvé collection, available here.

 Wear it either in monochrome with pieces in lighter, neutral tones (ecru, taupe), or in contrast with bolder colors (coyote, navy blue, brown).

-Well-connected stripes just the way you like them
+Well-connected stripes as we like them

-For the three colors:
+For all three colors:

 - Rounded chest pocket